Rade58/chatops/README.md

 And in our api endpoint (`src/slack.ts`): We built function called `handleInteractivity` to respond after user submits the form inside modal

-### We can also create shortcuts
+### We can also create shortcuts (Context mnu shortcuts)

+When I say context menu I men the three dots near the posted message in chat

-We go to the menu I mentioned `Interactivity & Shortcuts`
+We go to the `Interactivity & Shortcuts`

 Then we create shortcut